-During the year under review, the Party had only one (1) County office.
-This was contrary to the provisions of Section 7(f)(iii) of the Political Parties Act, 2011 which states that a Political Party shall be qualified to be fully registered if it has submitted to the Registrar the location and addresses of the branch offices of the Political Party, which shall be in more than half of the Counties.
+Inspection carried out during the audit for the year under review revealed that the Party had established only one (1) office in Nairobi County.
+This was contrary to Section 7(f)(ii)&(iii) of the Political Parties Act, 2011 which requires a political party to be fully registered if it has submitted to the Registrar, the location and addresses of the branch offices of the political party, in more than half of the Counties.